Child Life Overview and Services

 - Loss of control

-At St. Joseph's Children's Hospital, we believe that having a strong Child Life Department can make your hospital experience one where you and your child feel supported and empowered as active partners in the healing process.
-Our Child Life Specialists provide services at all three of our children’s hospital locations including our pediatric ERs.
+At BayCare Kids, we believe that having a strong Child Life Department can make your hospital experience one where you and your child feel supported and empowered as active partners in the healing process.
+Our Child Life Specialists provide services at St. Joseph's Children's Hospital as well as the pediatric ERs and pediatric inpatient units at Mease Countryside Hospital and St. Joseph's Hospital-South.

 What is a Child Life Specialist?